wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

     ```
     cd $GOPATH/src/github.com/hyperledger/fabric/peer
-    go build
+    go build -v
     cd $GOPATH/src/github.com/hyperledger/fabric/membersrvc
-    go build -o membersrvc server.go
+    go build -v -o membersrvc server.go
     ```
-For a more permanent solution, you can create shell scripts to start the peer and the membership and security services executables in the background and re-direct logging output to a file.
+For a more permanent solution for running natively, you can create shell scripts to start the peer and the membership and security services executables in the background and re-direct logging output to a file.

 1. Create a file called **fabric-peer.sh** located in **/usr/local/bin** with the executable attribute set: